BanMinKai/STM32F767zi-ILI9341-FMC-LCD-16bit-Parallel-Interface/README.md

 # STM32F767zi-ILI9341-FMC-16bit-Parallel-Interface
-I imitate, modify and simplify the two following ILI9341 libraries using FSMC for STM32F4
+For my library, I imitate, modify and simplify the two following ILI9341 libraries using FSMC for STM32F4

 https://github.com/taburyak/STM32-ILI9341-320x240-FSMC-Library (this one is awesome, complete and useful)